 The San Francisco Bay Area, containing Silicon Valley to the south, has emerged as the technology capital of the United States.
 The Bay's technology industry is enormous and spans most conceivable areas of research, particularly in the way of advancement in biomedical and biotechnology sectors.
 It also has an advanced aerospace industry.

 Some of the most well-known employers in the Bay Area are household names synonymous with progress and innovation.
-These include Apple, Hewlett-Packard, Pixar, Google, Yahoo and YouTube.
+These include Apple, Tesla and PayPal.
 The city itself is also at the forefront of internet development and houses many of the world's largest online companies, including Twitter, Dropbox, Craigslist and Pinterest.

 This attracts many specialised expats eager to take advantage of the cutting-edge attitude and the opportunities available in the technology and internet industries in San Francisco.

-Despite the size of its more innovative sectors, a large section of the San Francisco economy is still maintained by its tourism industry and, as a major international port, it receives goods from all over the globe.
+Despite the size of its more innovative sectors, a large section of the San Francisco economy is still maintained by its tourism and finance industries.

 Work culture in San Francisco